johncanero/BlogWebsite-Jam/README.md

-This is a Blog Website Project I created and guided by Angela Yu's Web Development Bootcamp
+This is a Blog Website Project I created and guided by Angela Yu's Web Development Bootcamp. 💻